 The U.S. Department of Energy (DOE) has minimum energy efficiency standards that all new units must meet.
 For central air conditioners, the minimum SEER is 13.
 Generally, the higher the rating, the more energy-efficient the system is.

-When shopping for an HVAC system in Babylon, NY, ask about the SEER rating.
+When shopping for an HVAC system in West Babylon, NY, ask about the SEER rating.
 Some HVAC systems have a rating as low as 8, while others have a rating as high as 25.
 The higher the rating, the more money you’ll save on your utility bills.

 For heating systems, energy efficiency is rated by AFUE or HSPF.
 AFUE is the Annual Fuel Utilization Efficiency, and HSPF is the Heating Seasonal Performance Factor.
 The U.S. Department of Energy (DOE) has minimum energy efficiency standards that all new furnaces must meet.
 For central furnaces, the minimum AFUE is 80%.